Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 Alzheimer's Disease

-Alzheimer's disease usually affects people over the age of 70.
+Alzheimer’s disease usually affects people over the age of 70.
 It begins with slow loss of memory for recent events, bit by bit.
 People with this disease usually can remember events in the distant past.
-They also may have a hard time finding words and remembering names, and finding their way around.
+They also may have a hard time finding words, remembering names and finding their way around familiar areas.
 Their personality can change too.

 Diagnosing Alzheimer's Disease

-In the early stages, Alzheimer's disease can be difficult to diagnose and the only signs that one can see are changes in memory.
-In the later stages, a person will have problems with:
+In the early stages, Alzheimer’s disease can be difficult to diagnose and the only signs that one can sees are typically changes in memory.
+A little later in the course, a person usually has problems with:

-If a person or a loved one develops Alzheimer's, they should not lose hope.
-There are several treatments these days for Alzheimer's disease.
+If a person or a loved one develops Alzheimer’s, they should not lose hope.
+There are several treatments for Alzheimer’s disease and they seem to work better the earlier they are started.
 It is important for anyone experiencing memory loss to be evaluated so the proper diagnosis and treatment can be made before the disease progresses too far.

 For more information: